Police Programs & Activities

 Areas covered during the training include individual and family emergency preparedness, emergency medical response, fire safety, light search and rescue, team organization and disaster response.
 CERT members practice their skills by taking part in hands-on exercises and activities.

 In order for members to maintain their skills and continually learn new skills, members will be required to attend monthly meetings/trainings.
 Copley CERT members will also have an opportunity to participate in the Summit County CERT training program which is 16 hours of instruction sponsored by the Summit County Citizens Corps.

 Please consider being part of the Copley Township CERT program, to serve families impacted when disaster strikes.
-Registrations are being accepted through March 2013.
 For more information or to register for the CERT training, please contact Sue Mack at Copley Township Town Hall at 330-666-1853.
-Click here to download and print an application for CERT.
+View and submit the Community Emergency Response Team Application (PDF).
 Drop off the completed application at Copley Town Hall or mail to:

 Copley Town Hall

 1540 S. Cleveland-Massillon Road

 Attn: Sue Mack

 A trained Crime Prevention Officer is available to assess your business or home and identify potential security problems.
 Officers are available to speak to neighborhood groups and service organizations.
 Please call Lt.
 Jack Simone or Chief Michael Mier to arrange a security assessment or presentation 330-666-4218.

 The Copley Police Department has specially trained officers who work with our children in the classroom.
 The DARE Program (Drug Abuse Resistance Education) is presented in the Copley-Fairlawn Schools.
 The subject matter includes lessons on drug use and misuse, personal safety, resistance techniques, decision making, and risk taking.